 - The program is eligible for Canada Student Loans.
 Visit StudentAid BC to apply for financial assistance online.

-- The program is affiliated with the Industry Training Authority and Peace River South School District 59.
+- The program is affiliated with the Industry Training Authority and Peace River South School District 59, School District 60 and School District 81.

 - The information on the page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the Program Completion Guide.
+Download a PDF of the current Program Completion Guide ( or Program Completion Guide effective September 2017).

 APPLY NOW for the Automotive Service Technician Foundation program in Dawson Creek